 - If I have SDI deductions on my paycheck but I don’t live in California, can I still be paid for PDL or PFL?
 Yes.
 According to the EDD, all that matters is that you paid into state disability insurance during the past 18 months.
 It does not matter if you currently live in California.

 - Is it illegal if my employer forces me to go on leave?
 Yes, if you are still able to work.
 This is an example of failure to accommodate and pregnancy discrimination.
 Learn more here.

 Do I Need a Lawyer to Deal With My Maternity Leave?

-If you just need help with understanding your leave rights, you probably do not need a lawyer or a legal consultation.
+In most cases, you won’t need a lawyer or a legal consultation if you only need assistance understanding your leave rights.
 The first step is to approach your employer and explain the law.
 Leave laws are complicated, and many employers are simply mistaken about them.
 When you present them with the facts, many women find that their employers are accommodating.

 Here are some government-provided resources to help you educate your employer:

 - Your Rights as Pregnant Employee, from the DFEH

 - What is pregnancy discrimination, from the EEOC

 You should also check out the Firm’s extensive collection of resources regarding pregnancy and work: